SeaJag/webScan/README.md

 ```bash
 admin:password
 ```
-Login into web interface and at the end of page there are Create / Reset Database click at this button and relogin at the web interface.
-We will see the different challenge now.
+Login into web interface and at the end of page there are `Create / Reset Database`.
+Click at this button and relogin at the web interface.
+You will see the challenges.

-## 2. Install dependancy
+## 2. Install dependancies

 ```bash
 pip3 install -r requirements.txt